HamishMW/portfolio/README.md

 ## Install & run

-Make sure you have npm and yarn installed.
+Make sure you have nodejs and yarn installed.
 Install dependencies with:

 ```bash
 yarn